bsmiller25/PUI2016_bm2393/HW3_bm2393/CitibikeReview_yw2278.md

 It's quite clear that z-test should be used to verify the hypothesis.</br>
 Calculate the value t=(t1-t2)/sqrt(sigma1/n1+sigma2/n2).</br>
 where t1 stands for average time of old people, t2 for young people. sigma1 for standard deviation of the old people sample and n1 for the size. etc
+And for alpha=0.05, the critical value for z-test is 1.7, so null hypothesis can be rejected if z>1.7